SemsYapar/UniversalVigenereCipher/README.md

 # VigenereCipher
-Turkish: Unicode karakter kodlamasındaki tüm karakterleri anahtar veya metin olarak değerlendirmeye alabileceğiniz kapsamlı bir vigenere cipher
+Turkish: Unicode karakter setindeki tüm karakterleri anahtar veya metin olarak değerlendirmeye alabileceğiniz kapsamlı bir vigenere cipher

-English: A comprehensive vigenere cipher where you can treat all characters in the Unicode character encoding as keys or text
+English: A comprehensive vigenere cipher where you can treat all characters in the Unicode character set as keys or text